 A comforting and hearty basic beef and red wine casserole is the perfect dish for a cozy meal.
 This rich and flavorful casserole combines tender beef with the deep, robust flavors of red wine, tomatoes, and aromatic vegetables.
 Whether you're preparing it for a family dinner or a special occasion, this casserole is sure to impress.

-11. Bake: Cover the dish with a lid or aluminum foil and transfer it to the preheated oven.
-Bake for about 2 to 2.5 hours, or until the beef is tender and the flavors have melded together.
+Bake the casserole for about 2 to 2.5 hours in a preheated oven at 325°F (160°C) until the beef is tender and the flavors have melded together.

 - Use a quality red wine.: Choose a dry red wine that you would drink by itself.
 The flavor of the wine intensifies as it cooks, so a good quality wine will enhance the overall taste of the casserole.